mrstone14/RoastLearner/documentation/Deploy_Python3.md

 # [Python Deployment for RoastLearner](#Python-Deployment-for-RoastLearner)
 RoastLearner requires the installation of Python 3.12 for Windows along with several additional modules in order to execute the [PyAudioAnalysis](https://github.com/tyiannak/pyAudioAnalysis) scripts.
-The latest versions of pyAudioAnalysis include the requirements.txt file needed to install the majority of the additional modules.
+The latest versions of pyAudioAnalysis include the "requirements.txt" file needed to install the majority of the additional modules.
 FFMPEG installation is also suggested to eliminate annoying error messages.

 #### Download and install the development environment tools: